epsy/clize/docs/reference.rst

 Named parameters that take an argument
 --------------------------------------

-Keyword-only parameters in python become named parameters on the CLI: They get designated by their name rather than by their position:
+Keyword-only parameters in Python become named parameters on the CLI: They get designated by their name rather than by their position:

 .. code-block:: python